agneevX/homelab/README.md

 - 📼 32GB microSD card
 - 🌐 Gigabit ethernet

-[DNS/DHCP server](#DNS), also handles the Traefik network proxy over Tailscale, more on that below.
+[DNS/DHCP server](#dns), monitors network latency and speed using tools like Smokeping and Speedtest-tracker, handles the Traefik network proxy over Tailscale.
+Also runs Portainer, which is used to monitor Docker hosts across all machines, cloud or local.

-Since this server runs on a SD card, `log2ram` is used to store certain logs in-memory to reduce writes.
+Since this server runs on a SD card, `log2ram` is used to store system logs in memory to reduce writes to disk.

-Runs (mostly in Docker):
+Runs in Docker containers:

 [🔗 **Docker Compose**](./docker-compose/always-on.yml)

 ### Cloud VMs

-- Oracle Cloud (A1 Compute)
+- Oracle Cloud
 - Google Cloud Platform (`e2-micro`)
 - Digital Ocean Droplets